 - 1 teaspoon almond oil

 Mix everything together in a small bowl until you have a paste.
-Apply to lips with fingertips and massage into your lips to gently slough off dry, dead skin cells.
-You’ll be tempted to eat the mixture – it tastes pretty darn good!
+Apply to lips with fingertips and massage it in to gently slough off dry, dead skin cells.
+You’ll be tempted to eat the mixture because it tastes pretty darn good!
 Rinse with warm water and follow with lip balm.
-Keep any extra in a small container.

-Customizable Lip Scrub Formula
+Customizable Lip Scrub Formula: DIY lip scrub recipe

-Add 1 teaspoon honey
+Step 1: Add 1 teaspoon honey

 - Raw honey